Directorate for Computer & Information Science & Engineering

 The SaTC program welcomes proposals that address cybersecurity and privacy, and draw on expertise in one or more of these areas: computing, communication and information sciences; engineering; economics; education; mathematics; statistics; and social and behavioral sciences.
 Proposals that advance the field of cybersecurity and privacy within a single discipline or interdisciplinary efforts that span multiple disciplines are both encouraged.

 Proposals may be submitted in one of the following three project size classes:

 - Small projects: up to $500,000 in total budget, with durations of up to three years;

-The Transition to Practice (TTP) perspective is focused exclusively on transitioning existing research to practice.
-TTP proposals may not include the TWC, SBE, or STARSS perspective.
-The TTP perspective may be used for Small and Medium proposals, but may not be used for Large proposals.
+- TTP: The Transition to Practice (TTP) designation will be used to label proposals that are focused exclusively on transitioning existing research results to practice.
+The TTP designation may only be used for Small and Medium proposals.